versionpress/versionpress/CONTRIBUTING.md

         It means that the commit belongs to issue #123.
 It makes looking up issues from commits easier.

 3. When ready, push the branch and **open a pull request** for it.
-You can do this early to gather feedback, no worries.
-Branch can be push-forced if necessary, it is a "sandbox" to make the branch great.
+You can do this early to gather feedback, no worries; you can always add commits to it later.
+The branch can be push-forced if necessary, it is a "sandbox" to make it great.

     This is an example of a good pull request: [versionpress/versionpress#744](https://github.com/versionpress/versionpress/pull/744).
 As a template, this is what the PR body usually contains: